-Let's start with the basics.
-The true definition of a family office is defined as a group that provides a family (or multiple families) with a multitude of personal and wealth management services.
-Like any vertical dealing with the ultra wealthy, every family office is unique in set-up and structure, with each requiring a different combination of services.
+The true definition of a family office is as a group that provides a family or multiple families with a multitude of personal and wealth management services.
+Like any vertical dealing with the ultra-wealthy, every family office is unique in set-up and structure, with each requiring a different combination of services.
 Over the past two decades or so, family offices have rapidly evolved, thereby reforming the way in which the ultra-wealthy manage and allocate capital.
 While this transformation continues to add value for high net-worth families across the world, this unique maturation has also added complexities to an already obscure space.

 Main Differences Between Institutions & Family Offices

 Single Family Offices vs Multi-Family Offices

-Family offices are split in two core buckets: single family offices (SFO) and multi family offices (MFO).
+Family offices are split in two core buckets: single family offices (SFO) and multi-family offices (MFO).
 In a general sense, single family offices are private groups that manage the financial and personal affairs of one high net-worth family or individual.
-A well structured single family office will oversee a myriad of additional items such as insurance needs, tax planning, fiduciary responsibilities, trusts, aviation, real estate holdings, etc. Typically the minimum amount of assets needed to create a financial focused single family office is $50 million or greater.
+A well structured single family office will oversee a myriad of additional items such as insurance needs, tax planning, fiduciary responsibilities, trusts, aviation, real estate holdings, etc. Typically the minimum amount of assets needed to create a financially focused single family office is $50 million or greater.

 History of Family Offices